FuG 200 Hohentwiel

 The FuG 200 Hohentwiel was a low-UHF band frequency maritime patrol radar system of the Luftwaffe in World War II.
 It was developed by C. Lorenz AG of Berlin starting in 1938 under the code name "Hohentwiel", an extinct volcano in the region of Baden-Württemberg in southern Germany.

+Originally developed as an anti-aircraft radar for the Luftwaffe, it lost out to the Würzburg for this role.
+In 1941, it was modified as an airborne surface search radar for naval patrol aircraft like the Focke-Wulf Fw 200.
+In 1944 it was further adapted for shipborne use, used on late-war U-boats, some surface ships, and land based installations.

+Development

 The device had originally been entered into a design contest held by the Luftwaffe for the new FuMG 40L (ground-based fire-control radar).
 When competitor Telefunken won that contract with its "Würzburg radar" in 1939, the device was shelved.

 In 1941, Lorenz started to re-design it for another design contest by the Reichsluftfahrtministerium for an airborne naval search radar.
-As no special antenna had been specified, initially the simplest possible layout with three transversely-arranged antenna arrays was chosen - the central one for transmitting and two others for receiving, one each to port and starboard of the central transmitting array.
+As no specific antenna had been specified, initially the simplest possible layout with three transversely-arranged antenna arrays was chosen - the central one for transmitting and two others for receiving, one each to port and starboard of the central transmitting array.
 Each antenna array possessed sixteen horizontally-oriented dipole elements, in eight sets of two elements each, with each set of four dipole groups vertically stacked comprising each array.
-For rough guidance, the radio operator had to manually switch the receiving arrays.
+To determine which side a target lay on, the radio operator had to manually switch the receiving arrays to find the stronger signal.
 Later, the device received a motor-driven antenna switch.
 The received signal strength was displayed on a cathode ray tube so the observer or pilot could roughly gauge the target's heading as 'left', 'right' or 'head on'.
 The maximum range was 150 km for convoys on the Atlantic.
 The device was first deployed on Junkers Ju 88, Focke-Wulf Fw 200 and other maritime patrol aircraft and twin-engined torpedo bomber designs, and is known to have been fitted to Heinkel He 111 medium bombers for training purposes, and experimented with on the Heinkel He 177A.
 In order to avoid capture after a crash, it was fitted with several small self-destruct explosive charges in each of the system's electronics cabinets, which could be triggered by the pilot.